Soda (TV series): Season 1

 The first season, broadcast on M6, has 244 episodes.

 Adam is a normal teenager who lives a quiet life in high school (although he never gets good grades) and has two friends, Slimane and Ludovic.
 He is in love with the most beautiful girl in school, Jenna, who doesn't reciprocate his feelings.
 He is the oldest child in a middle-class family.
 His father, Michel, works in a bank and his mother Elizabeth (aka Babeth) is a beautician who has her own home business (her only regular customer is Malika, Slimane's mother).

 Adam dreams of living in the US and thinks this dream will fall straight into his lap, so he does whatever he wants, such as not doing any work in class, playing video games, and playing pranks on the high school supervisors (Thierry and Patrick).
 However, circumstances compromise his American Dream: his parents are strict, his sister plays tricks on him, and the school principal, Ms. Vergneaux, repeatedly puts him in detention.

 Season 2

 The second season, broadcast on W9, has 249 episodes.

 Adam is in his final year of high school.
-He hasn't studied for his A-levels, however.
+He hasn't studied for his bac, however.
 The Fontella family has to put up with the more frequent presence of Babeth's mother, Gisèle, to Michel's utter despair, as he cannot stand his mother-in-law anymore. Ève begins showing some interest in Ludovic, Adam's friend, but this latter is not interested in the girl's love and only cares about his schoolwork or Adam's jokes, which are, most of the time, directed at him.
 Slimane has a hard time getting rid of Stephanie, Jenna's best friend, who is constantly tagging along, hoping he will fall for her.